tomblanchard/tomblanchard-old/_posts/blog/2014-01-10-my-updated-site-setup.md

 {{ page.excerpt }} any motivation to blog and I think I know why, it was because how awful my setup was, I wasn't using Jekyll to its full potential and in all honesty, I had no idea how to properly implement Jekyll into the new site design.
 I wasn't even using the built in blog-aware features, the only purpose I was using Jekyll for was for the templating functionality which isn't very smart when it comes to writing blog posts as I was having to code them in HTML every time.

-Anyway, out with the old, in with the new, from the outside this site is no different to how it was six months ago, it looks exactly the same, however, how I maintain it has changed dramatically and I couldn't be happier as it makes publishing content not such a drag.
+Anyway, out with the old, in with the new.
+From the outside this site is no different to how it was six months ago, it looks exactly the same, however, how I maintain it has changed dramatically and I couldn't be happier as it makes publishing content not such a drag.

 ## Embracing Jekyll